MarcialRosales/rabbitmq-ldap-integration/only-authentication/Readme.md

 namingContexts: dc=example,dc=com
 ```

+> Note with regard start.sh: We can run it as many times as want.
+If it was already running, it will kill it and start new one.
+This is so that we start with a clean LDAP database.
+You will need to import the schema again though.

 ## 2. Brief Introduction to LDAP

 For those who are new to LDAP, think of LDAP as a file system.
 On a file system, we create files and typically we create them under directories/subfolders.
 Similarly, in LDAP we create *objects* rather than files and those *objects* are created within a naming scheme similar to directories.
 In a file system, we can refer to a file by using its name (e.g. `Readme.md`) or by using its absolute path (`/home/bob/Readme.md`).
 Similarly, in LDAP an *object* has a name specified by the attribute `cn` (Common Name) but more importantly it has a unique and fully qualified name `dn` (Distinguised Name).
 For instance, the single user defined in our LDAP installation has the name `cn=admin` and its fully qualified name is `cn=admin,dc=example,dc=com`.